Admission Arrangements 2019/20

-The academy will follow the Admissions arrangements of Doncaster Metropolitan Borough Council, as agreed in the Admissions Annex of the Ash Hill Academy’s Funding Agreement.
+The academy will follow the admissions arrangements of Doncaster Metropolitan Borough Council, as agreed in the Admissions Annex of the Ash Hill Academy’s Funding Agreement.

 Every school must have an admission number for each relevant age group, defined in law as ‘an age group which pupils are or will normally be admitted to the school in question’.
 The admission number for each year group is set with regard to the capacity assessment for the school, taking into account the nature and type of the school buildings and provides an acceptable amount of space for each pupil.
-Each school year the LA consults with the Governing Body of the school before an admission number is set.
-The admission number for this academy is 252.
+Each school year the LA consults with the Governing Body of the academy, before an admission number is set.
+The admission number for this academy is 220.

 In the case of the year of entry, a child may not normally be refused admission to a school on the grounds of prejudice to efficient education or the efficient use of resources unless the number of applications for admission exceeds the admission number or a child is offered a school which is ranked higher on a Common Application Form (CAF) under a Co-ordinated Admission Scheme (CAS).

 When the academy is oversubscribed, after the admission of pupils with Statements of Special Educational Needs where the academy is named in the Statement, priority for admission will be given to those children who meet the criteria set out below, in priority order:

 - Looked after children

 - Children living in the catchment area (Area 10 in the map)

 - Children with siblings already attending the academy who will be on roll when the child is admitted

 - Children attending a school which is a linked pyramid school and who have, on the closing date for late applications, attended that school continuously for more than one calendar year.
 These schools are: